 Part of the plan of the castle is laid out in the cobbles in front of the armoury.
 There are a total of four parallel lines of paving, showing the two outer moat walls and the two inner walls of the tower house.
 Of the two types of lines, the moat walls appear thinner and have their buttresses connected to them, giving them a jagged, blocky appearance.

 To see the trace of the western moat wall, stand with your back to the corner of the exposed south wall of the moat (where it turns 45 degrees) and look towards the blue doors of the armoury.
 You can see the flat paving slabs marking the moat wall running towards the armoury entrance.
-Three buttresses are also marked, sticking out to the left of moat wall into the cobbles (see the picture on the left, and click on it to enlarge).
+Three buttresses are also marked, sticking out to the left of moat wall into the cobbles (see the picture above).

 Now walk down the street, towards the Two Tubs pub.
 You can see two more parallel lines of flat paving in the cobbles – these form the outline of two of the walls of the tower house.
 They are wider than the moat walls (and don’t have any buttreses marked on).
-The picture to the right shows one of them.
+The picture above shows one of them.